occasional16/researchopia/zotero-plugin/README.md

 No build step is required for the MVP.
 To load temporarily:
 1. In Zotero 8 beta, open Tools → Add-ons → Debug Add-ons
 2. Click “Load Temporary Add-on…” and select this folder’s `manifest.json`
-3. Open the Item Pane for any item — you will see a new section “Academic Rating”
+3. Open the Item Pane for any item — you will see a new section “研学港 Researchopia”

 During development, the Item Pane section loads `panel/panel.html` and passes item identifiers via hash.